 What will we accomplish?
 By the end of this course you will be able to…

-- play music that was originally part of an oral tradition
+- Play music that was originally part of an oral tradition

-- realise accompanimental parts from basic harmonic information
+- Realise accompanimental parts from basic harmonic information

-- improvise around melodies
+- Improvise variations around melodies

 What level is the course and do I need any particular skills?